mcduryea/Intro-to-Bioinformatics/MyFirstRepoAndCommit.md

 + We can use Quarto Documents in RStudio to mix R code, text, and more into a reproducible analysis (more on this later on).

-  + GitHub can be used to host much more than just Quarto Documents -- in fact, your `PalmerPenguinsAnalysis` repository already contains lots of types of files.
+  + GitHub can be used to host much more than just Quarto Documents -- in fact, your `BioStatisticsAnalysis` repository already contains lots of types of files.

 + GitHub nicely displays markdown (`.md`) files directly within your repository.
 This means that people viewing your repository can see your work without needing to download and run all of your files.
 Try opening one of your `.rmd` or `.html` files from GitHub and notice how difficult they are to read when compared to the `.md` files.